johanbx/go-web-template/README.md

 ## Quick start

+Start developing with `make dev` and visit http://localhost:8080.
+Now whenever you are changing any code it will recompile and reload the website.
+To see the logs run `make logs` and to shut down everything run `make clean`.

+### Production mode

-Run `make dev` and then visit http://localhost:8080
+To build for production and then run the final image, run `make prod` and visit http://localhost:8080

 ## Requirement